khonsaloh/television/README.md

 - if -e is passed, It will only give you spanish related channels
 - -r refers to radio stations
 - -l, for list, will let you navegate through a large playlist filtered by category, lang or country
-- the playlistmanager will automaticaly be loaded when launching the script with the -l argument, for bring it up or toggle it, press the key `p`
+- the playlistmanager will automaticaly be loaded when launching the script with the -l argument, for bring it up or toggle it, press the key `shift-enter`

 # credits